New England Black Wolves, FOX61 honor military, first responders at Hometown Heroes Night

-MONTVILLE, Conn. — Military personnel and first responders will be honored at Saturday night's New England Black Wolves game at the Mohegan Sun Arena.
+MONTVILLE, Conn. — Military personnel and first responders were honored at Saturday night's New England Black Wolves game against the Rochester Knighthawks at the Mohegan Sun Arena.

 Hometown Heroes Night is a chance for fans to support and honor those individuals who serve the country and community.

-The team is also asking fans attending to bring non-perishable food items to donate to help fight hunger in the community.
+The team also asked fans to bring non-perishable food items to donate to help fight hunger in the community.

 “We are looking forward to Hometown Heroes Night and joining the Black Wolves in saluting our military personnel and first responders," said Jon Hitchcock, Vice President and General Manager of FOX61 and CW20.
 “These men and women have given their all on behalf of our country and communities and are deserving of recognition of their extraordinary service."